nginxinc/nginx-azure-workshops/ca-notes/N4A-feedback.md

 It is `missing` all the other parameters needed for caching to work.
 A link to Nginx Content Caching is provided, but that is not very helpful.

-A complete Caching config example should be provided, perhaps with an include file.
+A complete Caching config example should be provided, perhaps with an include file, pre-configured ?

 ```nginx